AErck/Minecraft/README.md

 ### Downloading Minecraft White Sparrow (OptiFine)

 1. Download the folder `WhiteSparrow(OptiFine)-1.1` from [Google Drive](https://drive.google.com/drive/folders/1rWorM8NL5D1MsGTfbzOpK-9HPl9ESGsP?usp=sharing).
-If you have trouble downloading the regular (non-zipped) folder, you can try the zipped folder - ust remember to extract the contents.
+If you have trouble downloading the regular (non-zipped) folder, you can try the zipped folder - just remember to extract the contents.
 2. Save/move the `WhiteSparrow(OptiFine)-1.1` folder to Twitch's Minecraft Instances folder.
 On my system (Twitch's default location), I navigate to `C:\Users\WendiS\Twitch\Minecraft\Instances\WhiteSparrow`.
 3. If prompted to overwrite or skip files, choose `Overwrite`.

+### Ready to Play
+1. Go back to the Twitch client, return to the Minecraft page `MyModpacks`, click on the `WhiteSparrow` Modpack, and refresh the page by clicking `Refresh` just above the image.
+2. You should see a list of `Installed Mods` populate beneath the image.
+If you would like to know what each Mod does, you can click on the Mod name to read the details.
+Some developers are better than others explaining their Mods.